JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

+---
+layout: page
-# Typechecking Extended Lambda Calculus
+title: Typechecking Extended Lambda Calculus
+menu: Typechecking STLC
+parent: examples
+weight: 550
+github-path: /tree/master/samples/lambdacalc
+---

+# Typechecking Extended STLC

 Simply Typed Lambda Calculus (STLC) is a famous example favored by textbook authors.
 This sample demonstrates how a classical type checking algorithm (Hindley-Milner[^hm]) designed for this language can be implemented using Code Rules.